millsoper/SoundCrowd/README.md

 **Objective:** Comments belong to Recordings and Users, and can be viewed by Recording or User.

-- [ ] create `Comment` model
+- [X] create `Comment` model
 - build out API, Flux loop, and components for:
   - [ ] Genre CRUD
-  - [ ] adding Comment requires a Recording
+  - [X] adding Comment requires a Recording
   - [ ] deleting Comments
-  - [ ] viewing Comments by User
-  - [ ] viewing Comments by Recording
+  - [X] viewing Comments by Recording
 - Use CSS to style new views

 ### Phase 8: Styling Cleanup and Seeding (1 day)

 **objective:** Make the site feel more cohesive and awesome.

-- [ ] Get feedback on my UI from others
+- [X] Get feedback on my UI from others
-- [ ] Refactor HTML classes & CSS rules
+- [X] Refactor HTML classes & CSS rules
-- [ ] Add modals, transitions, and other styling flourishes.
+- [X] Add modals, transitions, and other styling flourishes.

 ### Bonus Features (TBD)
 - [ ] Follow streams of favorite users or tags